 Since the start of the Russian invasion in February 2022, more than 6 million Ukrainians have fled the country.
 This is approximately one-third of the Ukrainian population, making it the largest human displacement crisis today.
 Over 90% of those displaced are women and children, many of whom are at risk of harassment, sexual and gender-based violence, and human trafficking.
 The is a large unmet need for them to access resources such as mental health and psychosocial support services.

 To address this, the WomenLead Institute designed a workshop to promote participants’ mental and emotional health while developing peer support skills in a crisis setting.
-The Self-Care and Skill-Building Workshop, funded by ExxonMobil Foundation, is informed by Counterpart’s decades of experience in women’s empowerment programming, social work, and crisis intervention.
+The Self-Care and Skill-Building Workshop, funded by ExxonMobil Corporation, is informed by Counterpart’s decades of experience in women’s empowerment programming, social work, and crisis intervention.
 In six sessions, participants will learn supportive coping mechanisms, practice healthy grounding techniques, establish and value boundary setting, and understand the roles and responsibilities of a peer supporter.

 By developing peer support skills, participants will be able to foster meaningful connections with others who understand their shared experience.
 The workshop highlights the importance of active listening, validating experiences, creating judgment-free spaces, and prioritizing one’s own mental health.
 The instruction provides guidance on how to support someone experiencing trauma while mitigating the risk of re-traumatization, particularly when caring for mothers or children.